ShrimpAndBits/gritcoin/README.md

 # What you say?

-Gritcoin is the world's first, only, and best grain-based currency.
+Gritcoin is the world's first, only, and best gin-based grain-themed currency.

 # Where do Gritcoin come from?